-The Oregon Community Foundation and Oregon Humanities team use an equity lens in the selection process for this fellowship, prioritizing and centering artists whose perspectives have been institutionally undervalued, ignored, generalized, or oppressed.
-The program aims for representation from artists in different regions of the state, as possible, and artists who will use their artistic practice to address the opportunity gap within their communities.
+The Oregon Community Foundation and Oregon Humanities team will use an equity lens in the selection process for this fellowship, prioritizing and centering artists whose perspectives have been institutionally undervalued, ignored, generalized, or oppressed.
+The program aims for representation from artists in different regions of the state, as possible, and artists who use their artistic or cultural practice to create social change within their communities.

-More information about the opportunity gap can be found here:
+More information about Animating Democracy’s Aesthetic Perspective Framework can be found here:

 Working in Partnership

-The Oregon Community Foundation is dedicated to improving life in Oregon and sees arts and culture as a valuable and necessary tool for that mission.
+Oregon Community Foundation is dedicated to improving life in Oregon and sees arts and culture as a valuable and necessary tool for that mission.
 Oregon Humanities is committed to inviting diverse perspectives, exploring challenging questions, and striving for more just communities, and values innovative and imaginative ways to achieve this vision.
-OCF and OH believe that continuing the Fields Artist Fellowship program will advance community dialogues and both visions in a meaningful way.
+OCF and OH believe that collaborating on the Fields Artist Fellowship program will advance community dialogues and both visions in meaningful ways.

 About Fred W. Fields

 The Fields Artist Fellowship is supported by The Fred W. Fields Fund of the Oregon Community Foundation.
-The fund was established in 2012 with a $150 million gift from the estate of Fred W. Fields to support education and the arts.
+The fund was established in 2012 with gifts totaling roughly $150 million from the estate of Fred W. Fields to support education and the arts.